AlenM666/ATM-program/README.md

     1. Create an account by entering a username and password.
-    2. Chosse an operation (withdraw, check balance, deposit).
+    2. Choose an operation (withdraw, check balance, deposit).
-    3. New Features comming soon!!!
+    3. New Features coming soon!!!

 To start the program run the **main.py** file.